ChanForPres/DataStructures/lab21_GraphAlgorithms_Apps/readme.md

 * I brought the existing ```ArrayHeap.java``` class and slightly changed.
 Now it's a binary min heap implementation and keeps track of the predecessor of each node.

+Q. Generic Graphs?
+What should we do if we want our graph to have vertices that are something else other than integers - like strings or other objects?

+### Application of Graphs
+1. The Internet
+    * Given a query, search engine presents pages from the index, with the most "interesting" ones first.
+    * The indes is a massive table: the keys are the contents words, values are associated URLs
+    * The crawler adds pages to the table and the search engine retrives them + a second table to know what pages it has visited already